pharo-iot/PharoThings/README.md

 The board inspector provides scheme of pins similar to Raspberry Pi docs.
 But here it is a live tool which represents current pins state.

-In picture there is configuration of board with button (gpio3) and led (gpio1).
+In picture the board is shown with two configured pins: gpio3 and gpio1 which connect physical button and led accordingly.

 Digital pins are shown with green/red icons which represent high/low (1/0) values.
 In case of output pins you are able to click on icon to toggle the value.
-But more interesting that icons are updated according to pin value changes.
+Icons are updated according to pin value changes.
 If you click on physical button on your board the inspector shows updated pin state (icon color is changed).

-The evaluation pane in the bottom provides bindings to gpio pins which you can script by #doIt/printIt commands.
+The evaluation pane in the bottom of the inspector provides bindings to gpio pins which you can script by #doIt/printIt commands.
 Example shows expressions which were used to configure button and led.

 For led we first introduced named variable #led which we assigned to gpio1 pin:
 ```Smalltalk